amaury1093/react-redux-auth0-kit/README.md

 ## Future ideas

-- [ ] Add a side effects library (`redux-saga`, `redux-observable`) to manage side effects.
-It makes the code more React/Redux-compliant, however it goes against minimalism.
+* [ ] Add a side effects library (`redux-saga`, `redux-observable`) to manage side effects.
+It makes the code more redux-compliant, however it goes against minimalism.
-- [ ] Any other ideas are welcome!
+* [ ] Any other ideas are welcome!
 Just post an issue.

 ## Donations